Do you have debt that you’re just dying to be free of?

 I get that.
-When I graduated from college in the spring of 2017, and married my wife Renée in the fall, we started life together with a collective $42,000 in student loan debt.
+When I graduated from college, and married my wife Renée in the fall, we started life together with a collective $42,000 in student loan debt.
 This is actually a LOT milder than what many people go through.
-The average individual college grad in the late 2010’s has over $37,000.
-I had $25,000 as an individual.
+The average individual college grad in the late 2010’s has over $37,000 as an individual.

-But the reality is, debt can be defeated.
+But the good news is, debt can be defeated.

 And the best part?
 It’s not as hard you think.

-Here’s the best way to pay off debt fast, broken into 5 parts.
+Here’s the best ways we used to pay off debt fast, broken into 5 parts.